How to Choose a General Contractor in NJ (2026 Guide) — featured image

 If a contractor cannot provide their HIC registration number — or if the number does not verify on the state site — walk away.
 No exceptions.

-The5thwall is registered with the NJ Division of Consumer Affairs under HIC #13VH04175700.
+The5thwall is registered with the NJ Division of Consumer Affairs as a licensed Home Improvement Contractor.
 We carry $2 million in general liability insurance — four times the state minimum.
 We are fully licensed and insured, and we handle all permits and inspections as part of every project.

 These questions separate serious professionals from unqualified operators.
 Ask all of them: